alinasarmiento/alinasarmiento.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

+(oops, this page is currently under reconstruction. check back in a few days?)

 [Hello there!](https://www.youtube.com/watch?v=rEq1Z0bjdwc)

 I'm Grey!
 I'm a senior at MIT in mechanical engineering + robotics.
 Currently working on deep learning for robotic manipulation with the [Improbable AI Lab](https://people.csail.mit.edu/pulkitag/) at MIT CSAIL and on bipedal robotic control policies with the [Biomimetic Robotics Lab](https://biomimetics.mit.edu/) in the MIT MechE department.